 phpMyAdmin, written in PHP, has been around since 1998 and has a strong library of functions, which simplify a lot of the tasks and free up the programmer from the mundane tasks.
 Thus, there are a lot of functions that prepare and sanitize the user input and make it easy to handle large output sets from the database.
 During this project for adding AJAX functionality to the user interface, the behaviour of these functions will be modified.
 Thus, they will present only the necessary output during an AJAX request, but will still present the complete output when a normal page request is made. jQuery scripts will be created for the different pages, which will attach actions to different events and DOM elements, confirm some of the actions from the user, perform the AJAX requests, and replace the data being displayed on the page when output is provided by the web server.

 For an example, consider the job of Adding a New User on the Database privileges page.
 The user (Admin) wishes to add a new user (Client1) for a database, and grant certain privileges.

 - Admin clicks on the link at the bottom of the page ‘Add a new User’. jQuery prevents the default action, of loading a new page by making a request, and instead opens up a jQueryUI dialog and disables other actions on the page using the blockUI plugin or something similar.

 - It loads a list of available databases from the server and lets Admin select different databases where Client1 will be granted privileges.

-- In case Admin does not have the Grant Privilege (that should not happen to the Server Administrator ), the dialog will display an error and stop the process from continuing.
+- In case Admin does not have the Grant Privilege (that should not happen to the Server Administrator :smile: ), the dialog will display an error and stop the process from continuing.